Ethiopia: A new ant super colony

 Ethiopia’s church forests are some of the last remaining patches of forest in the highlands of Ethiopia.
-These forests surround Orthodox Christian churches.
-The Orthodox Christian church has a long history which dates back to the 4th century.
+These forests surround Orthodox Christian churches, some dating back to the 4th century.
 The stewards of these churches are priests and they believe that the forests are sacred.
 When looking from above the church forests appear as little islands in an otherwise rugged landscape dominated by farmland.
 An ongoing conservation effort led by Dr. Meg Lowman (“Canopy Meg”) is trying to combat the continuous decline of these forests (see Dr. Lowman’s website for more details).
 In January 2012, I was part of a team to study these church forests.
 The goal was to survey the biodiversity and my job (along with Dr. Mark Moffett) was to look at ants (- no surprise there).

 The paper describing our results has been published in the journal Insectes Sociaux:

 Sorger D.M., W. Booth, A. Wassie Eshete, M. Lowman & M.W.
 Moffett (2016) Outnumbered: A new dominant ant species with genetically diverse supercolonies in Ethiopia.
 Insectes Sociaux.
 DOI 10.1007/s00040-016-0524-9 PDF